fedimser/LazyK-rust/README.md

 For more details, see tests and `LazyKProgram` class documentation.

-Also you may use `LazyKRunner` to directly create expressions.

 ## Implemenation details

 This interpreter fully implements the specification.
 It's also fully safe (it doesn't use unsafe Rust).